 What's RocketWerkz's vision?

-To make the games we want to play, with people who are passionate about what they do.
-We encourage an innovative, creative and collaborative team approach with the philosophy that great games come out of taking risks.
+To make thinking-person's games with some depth in them, with people who are passionate about what they do.
+We believe that games only really come to life when they are played, and that truly great games come out of taking the right risks.

 Where is RocketWerkz?

-Our growing Auckland studio is on the waterfront of downtown Auckland, close to nightlife, fresh air, ferries and public transport.
-This team is working on a genre-defining AAA survival game, and is expected to grow to 60 or more people during 2020.
+Our growing Auckland studio is in downtown Auckland, close to nightlife, fresh air, ferries and public transport.
+This 60 person+ team is working on AAA survival game Icarus.

 Who works at RocketWerkz?